facebook/docusaurus/website/docs/docusaurus.config.js.md

 - Type: `string`

 The name of the GitHub repository.
-For example, the repository name for Docusaurus is "docusaurus", so the project name is "docusaurus".

 ```js
 // docusaurus.config.js